bharathdayal/studio/README.md

-# Project Summary: Bharath Oriento using Firebase Studio
+# Project Summary: Mobile Oriento

-This document provides a blueprint of the "Bharath Oriento" application and a summary of the development process.
+This document provides a blueprint of the "Mobile Oriento" application and a summary of the development process.

 ## 1. App Blueprint

 ### Overview
-"Bharath Oriento" is a responsive web application designed for mobile devices.
+"Mobile Oriento" is a responsive web application designed for mobile devices.
 Its core concept is to offer different utility tools based on the physical orientation of the device.
 The application's tagline is "Flip the phone, switch the mode."

-Orientation Detection — Detect the device's current orientation (portrait upright, landscape right-side up, portrait upside down, landscape left-side up).
-Alarm Clock — Display an alarm clock interface in portrait upright mode.
-Stopwatch — Show a stopwatch when the device is in landscape mode (right-side up).
-Timer — Present a timer feature when the device is in portrait mode (upside down).
-Weather Display
- — Show the weather for the user's location when the device is in landscape mode (left-side up) using a free weather API tool.
-The application decides if and how to include the temperature, a short textual description of the weather, an icon, and an icon of the wind.
-Color
-Layout
-A clean and responsive layout adapting to different screen sizes; ensures that the appropriate function (alarm, stopwatch, timer, weather) is prominently displayed based on the device's orientation.
-Typography
-Font pairing: 'Poppins' (sans-serif) for headings and short blocks of text and 'PT Sans' (sans-serif) for body text.
-Iconography
-Simple, clear icons to represent the alarm, stopwatch, timer, and weather conditions, improving usability at a glance.
-Animation
-Subtle animations for transitions between orientations and updating information; enhances the user experience by making interactions smooth and intuitive.
-AI
-Gemini, Genkit
-Gemini: A powerful AI model capable of understanding and generating various forms of input, including text, code, audio, images, and video.
-Learn more
-Genkit: An open-source framework from Google that provides a unified API to access AI models and streamlines AI logic, tool use, image generation, and more.
-Learn more
-UI
-TypeScript, NextJS, Tailwind CSS
-TypeScript: A popular programming language that adds type safety to JavaScript.
-NextJS: A popular web framework built on React with support for client- and server-side rendering.
-Tailwind CSS: A popular CSS framework that lets you style components inline with your HTML and maintain UI consistency across your app

 ### Core Functionality
 The application uses the browser's Screen Orientation API to detect the device's orientation and dynamically renders a corresponding component.